I love the Old Towns of Europe, I also like the cities that surround them.

 Medieval defensive structures have protected Tallinn from being destroyed, invaded or sacked in countless wars throughout its history.
-Even today the city wall is still a very impressive structure with its fantastic red roofed turrents!
-As you wander around the wall you can be completely amazed by its strength and what it must have endured to protect the city and its people.
+Even today the city wall is still a very impressive structure with its fantastic red-roofed turrets!
+As you wander around the wall you can be completely amazed by its strength and what it must have endured protecting the city and its people.
 Tallinn’s lack of wooden buildings has kept the fire damages low as well.
 Something that has also kept Tallinn unique is that it has not been massively rebuilt or ‘improved’ in the interest of modernizing the town and sacrificing the old.

 We stayed at Maestro Old Town when we where in Tallinn which we would highly recommend.
 It is just on the inside edge of the old town and a walk of about 200 meters will have you in the town square ready to explore its magnificence!

 Krakow’s Old Town was among the first sites chosen by UNESCO to be on the World Heritage list in September of 1994